Edirom/ess-website/README.md

 ## Building locally

-With Ruby and RubyGems installed as prerequisites it should be enough to enter
+With Ruby, RubyGems and Bundler (`gem install bundler`) installed as prerequisites it should be enough to enter
 ```shell
 bundle install
 bundle exec jekyll serve --livereload